 In 2009, when my children had flown the nest, I heard about the Angel Academy of Art where they taught the methods of the old masters, which were not taught here in Australia.
 I set my goal to go and study there.

-I was extremely impressed by the high quality of the work which the students were producing and I knew this was where I needed to go to fulfil my longing to be able to produce high quality work.
+I was extremely impressed by the high quality of the work which the students were producing and I knew this was where I needed to go to fulfill my longing to be able to produce high quality work.
 I saved up for several years with one thing in mind and finally in 2014 I flew to Florence Italy to study at the Angel Academy of Art with Maestro Michael John Angel.

 Learning the methods of the Old Masters which are still taught in Italy today was the most amazing experience.
 Drawing long pose academic drawings of the model in three-hour sessions for 27 hours really helped my observational drawing and painting skills.
 The course also covered anatomy, composition, materials, art history and many other useful subjects.
 Skill is highly valued at the Angel Academy of Art.